lrgresearch/gpaw-tools/generalusage.md

 -g, --geometry   : Use a CIF file for geometry
 -i, --input      : Use an input file for variables (input.py) If you do not use this argument, parameters
                    will be taken from the related lines of gpawsolve.py.
-Visit the "Input File Keywords" webpage for more. e, --energymeas  : Energy consumption measurement.
+Visit the "Input File Keywords" webpage for more.
+-e, --energymeas  : Energy consumption measurement.
 This feature only works with Intel CPUs after the Sandy Bridge generation.
 Results will be written in a file in the results folder (in kWh!).
 -h --help        : Help
 -d --drawfigures : Draws DOS and band structure figures at the end of the calculation.
 -v --version     : Version information of running code and the latest stable code.
 It also gives a download link.